 At Arts& Design, we have an incredible team, and they have brought a fresh new vision.
 They are curating art for the future; for people who are being born today.
 I am a bridge, but this team is really the future of the Arts in the NYC subway.
 Randy Kennedy once said, “the subway system is the most underrated art museum in New York City,” and I believe, it is in very good hands.

 The Team at MTA Arts & Design– L to R- Lydia Bradshaw, Rob Wilson, Katherine Meehan, Amy Hausmann, Lester Burg (Seated), Yaling Chen, Sandra Bloodworth, Kate Amato.
-Photo courtesy: Patrick Cashin
+Photo courtesy: Patrick Cashin for MTA.

 Watch Sandra Bloodworth, tell the story of the amazing rebirth of the New York’s subway system over the past three decades and how the introduction of permanent art has transformed the transit experience in New York: